neufieldrobotics/simple_vslam/README.md

 cd gtsam
 # Check out the known commit that works with this repo
-# Checked with release candidate 4.1.0 on 05/26/2021
+# Checked with release candidate 4.1.1 on 06/19/2022
-git checkout release/4.1.0
+git checkout 4.1.1

 # Install gtsam python requirements with, these should already be in your environment
 pip install -r python/requirements.txt

-# Edit the CMakeLists.txt file to the flags GTSAM_BUILD_PYTHON, GTSAM_INSTALL_MATLAB_TOOLBOX and GTSAM_INSTALL_CYTHON_TOOLBOX turn off GTSAM_ALLOW_DEPRECATED_SINCE_V4,
+# Edit the cmake/HandleGeneralOptions.cmake file to the flags GTSAM_BUILD_PYTHON, GTSAM_INSTALL_MATLAB_TOOLBOX and GTSAM_INSTALL_CYTHON_TOOLBOX turn off GTSAM_ALLOW_DEPRECATED_SINCE_V4,
 # the respective lines should look as follows:

 option(GTSAM_BUILD_PYTHON                "Enable/Disable building & installation of Python module with pybind11" ON)